 No one knows how or when Indian canoes were first made.
-Wood, bark and hide disintegrates rather quickly and, of course, there have been no written records.
+There were no written records and,of course, wood, bark and hide disintegrate rather quickly so clues aren't around to tell the tale.

 But, just a few years ago, some high school students working on an environmental project along the shores of Florida's Lake Newnan, came across the remains of 85 prehistoric dugout canoes!
 The log canoes had remained hidden and preserved at the bottom of the lake all this time, but during a dry spell the water level in the lake dropped and they became visible.

 The dugout canoes were be up to 22 feet long.
 Many had rounded sterns and bows (as opposed to a flat end).
 The dug out canoes had been made by burning a hollow in a large log and removing the burnt remains with a stone or bone scraper.

 Tests on six canoes showed they were made of pine but it wasn't possible to test them all.
 The scientists had worked quickly to document the find and then the Indian canoes were re-buried in the mud at the bottom of the lake.
 If they had been left out in the air and sun, they would have crumbled in a matter of days.

 Here's a link to the Lake Newnan canoe site.

 According to records written in the middle of the 16th century by European settlers in an area that is now known as North Carolina, cedar was the tree of choice for Indian canoes.
 Cedar is relatively light and remarkably resistant to rot.
 But canoe builders often had to use what was available, and sometimes that was pine, poplar, black walnut or whatever.
 There is a single example of a 2500 year old dugout canoe in a museum in Raleigh, North Carolina.